 THANK YOU TO OUR CENTRE CONCEPT CHARITY PARTNERS

-All the charities who partnered with us for the planning of the BRIT Centre of Inspiration have been invited to continue their support and partner with Over the Wall (OTW).
-Phil invited the Chief Executives of over 55 national charities, who stepped forward as Advisors to BRIT, to offer their continued support to OTW for the Centre Collaboration build.
+All the charities who partnered with us for the planning of the BRIT Centre of Inspiration were invited to continue their support and partner with Over the Wall (OTW).
+Phil invited the Chief Executives of over 55 national charities, who had stepped forward as Advisors to BRIT, to offer their continued support to OTW for the Centre collaboration build.

-We are grateful to all the charities who partnered with us to shape, guide and support our Centre vision.
+We are grateful to all the charities who partnered with BRIT to shape, guide and support our Centre vision.

-The collaboration with Over the Wall meant that BRIT would focus solely on non-residential inspirational support to young adult mental health.
+The collaboration with OTW meant that BRIT would focus solely on non-residential inspirational support to young adult mental health in the UK.
 Changes were made to our Governing Article and subsequently approved by both our Trustees and The Charities Commission.

 BRIT'S FOCUS ON YOUNG ADULT MENTAL HEALTH

-With Over the Wall leading on the vision for a Centre, our intent is now on delivering an annual campaign, event and inclusive mental health and wellbeing physical challenge for young adults.
+With OTW leading on the vision for a Centre, our focus is now on delivering The BRIT Challenge; an annual inclusive challenge to improve and support young adult mental health and fitness throughout the UK.

-The mental health of young adults has never been so important, particularly with the recent impact of COVID 19, and we hope you will continue to support us in our determination to provide a legacy through an annual inspirational team fundraising challenge – BRIT 2021 Challenge
+The mental health of young adults has never been so important, particularly with the recent impact of COVID 19.
+We hope you will continue to support us in the delivery of our annual inspirational feel-good fundraising challenges.
+Our next challenge is the BRIT 2021 Challenge

 THE NEED FOR BRIT TO COLLABORATE

 The level of support for BRIT and our vision for a Centre was extraordinary.
-Between 2013 and 2015, we conducted land searches and continued to secure strong strategic partnerships, however due to Phil’s unexpected ill-health between 2016 and 2019, and as the driving force of BRIT, it became increasingly challenging to convert the political and strategic will into an operational plan capable of turning the vision into reality without him.
+Between 2013 and 2015, we conducted land searches and continued to secure strong strategic partnerships; however, due to Phil’s unexpected ill-health between 2016 and 2018, and as the driving force of BRIT, it became increasingly challenging to convert the political and strategic will into an operational plan capable of turning the vision into reality without him.